Artboard 13ftbt.png

 • ~24 miles near the Foy's Overlook

-Aid stations will have water, food, and calories provided by Hammer Nutrition.
+Aid stations will have water, food, and calories provided by Skratch Labs & Hammer Nutrition.
 There will also be volunteers at many key intersections along the course BUT ALWAYS LOOK FOR PINK FLAGS ON WIRE.
 Do NOT step over pink flagging blocking side trails!

-There will be a cutoff time of 1:00 p.m. to reach Emmons Saddle (approximately 25 minutes/mile pace), where the only road crosses the course (Patrick Creek Road).
+There will be a cutoff time of 12:00 p.m. to reach Emmons Saddle (approximately 25 minutes per mile pace), where the only road crosses the course (Patrick Creek Road).
 This cutoff will be strictly enforced.
 We will have transportation available back to Herron for those that do not make this cut off time or who wish to end their race at this point.
 No one to this point has missed the cut off time.

 Race day Details